canonical/github-runner-operator/docs/how-to/reactive.md

 ### GitHub Runner flavors

-For this howto-guide, we decided to have deployed three runner flavors: `large`, `large-arm`, `small` .
+For this how-to-guide, we decided to have deployed three runner flavors: `large`, `large-arm`, `small` .
 We need to deploy those with these names, to comply with the routing table defined below.

 ```shell